-Review of Le Jacques Cartier deck 2 (Marina)
+Review of Le Jacques Cartier deck 2 (Marina-Blue Eye Lounge)

 "Blue Eye" (underwater lounge)

-World's first ever underwater cruise ship lounge was designed for Ponant Cruises new series of 6 Explorer-class yachts.
-This unique venue (named "Blue Eye") features vibrating sofas and innovative sound system to capture sea acoustics.
+World's first-ever underwater cruise ship lounge was designed for Ponant Cruises new series of 6 Explorer-class yachts.
+This unique venue (named "Blue Eye") features vibrating sofas and an innovative sound system to capture sea acoustics.

-- Sound, transmitted through hydrophones, is captured across a 5 km (3 ml) radius of the ship.
-The high-tech lounge is fitted with "body listening sofas" vibrating discreetly to allowi passengers to experience the ocean rhythms.
+Sound, transmitted through hydrophones, is captured across a 5 km (3 ml) radius of the ship.
+The high-tech lounge is fitted with "body listening sofas" vibrating discreetly to allow passengers to experience the ocean rhythms.